 Okay, let’s start at the beginning.
 I am often asked where did the concept for Sanctifly come from?
 Well, it’s quite simple.
 I had just completed a ten day coast to coast six flight relay and was in Chicago O’Hare waiting for my next flight, in four hours.
 ARRG airports!

-When I started asking hotels if they would they be interested in the revenue from auxiliary assets and increased business footfall, they repeated said – “sure – no brainer”
+When I started asking hotels if they would they be interested in the revenue from auxiliary assets and increased business footfall, they repeatedly said – “sure – no brainer”

 So, that was the clincher.
 Sure, there were road blocks: insurance, pricing, scaling, but nothing major, no chasms.